 Language enhancements

-• Types can parameterize the out argument modifier when they want into being bindable to alternate address spaces, e.g.:
+• Types can parameterize the out argument modifier when they want to be bindable to alternate address spaces, e.g.:

 struct MemType(Movable):